 If you enjoy working outdoors or inspiring children, Columbia Springs is the place for you!
 Volunteers are essential to the success of every Columbia Springs program and event, as well as the continued restoration of our 100-acre natural area.
 We have a wide variety of opportunities available and many unique programs to get involved with that cover an extensive range of skills, interests, and expertise.

-If you know which opportunity or opportunities interest you and you are ready to commit to learning more, we invite you to complete our online Volunteer Application
+If you know which opportunity or opportunities interest you and would like to begin volunteering, we invite you to complete our online Volunteer Application.

 Volunteer Opportunities at Columbia Springs

 Join us for our longest running community service day where all volunteers are welcome!
-Stewardship Saturdays are offered the second Saturday of February, May, June, July, August, and November.
+Help with projects that maintain our hatchery, education, and recreation facilities.
+Stewardship Saturdays in 2014 are in March, May, July, September, and November.
 Learn more.

-Volunteer Leads are the key to success for Columbia Springs’ restoration efforts.
-With an annual leadership training day and regular enrichment activities, becoming a Volunteer Lead is a great way to learn or further develop restoration, communication, and leadership skills.
+Volunteer Leads are the key to success for Columbia Springs’ restoration and community outreach efforts.
+With an annual leadership training day and regular enrichment activities, becoming a Volunteer Lead is a great way to learn or further develop communication, restoration, and leadership skills.
 Learn more.